Physiology 001 - Introduction to Human Physiology » Winter 2022 » Exam 3

 A person with an extremely high count of neutrophils is likely suffering ________.

-A. a bacterial infection
+B. a viral infection

-D. a viral infection
+D. a bacterial infection

 Question #25